RodgerOliver/guides/git.md

 - You can squash the commits for a cleaner history.
 - Push the changes to the fork.
 - Make a pull request.

+### Project That You Are On

+#### Approaches

+1. Fork -> Clone -> Branch -> Commit -> Pull Request
+2. Clone -> Branch -> Commit -> Pull Request

+#### Workflows

+1. Feature Branch
+  - Master
+  - feature1
+  - feature2
+  - All features are merged to Master.
+2. Gitflow
+  - Master
+  - Develop
+  - feature1
+  - feature2
+  - Features are merged to Develop, analyzed and merged to Master.

 ## Additional